 According to IBM researchers, “Pareto’s Principle applies: 80% of a data scientist’s valuable time is spent simply finding, cleansing, and organizing data, leaving only 20% to perform analysis.”

 Data noise is any data that isn’t relevant to the ML algorithm’s purpose.
-Like we’ve mentioned above, in our example with the restaurant.
-If you are looking for a restaurant with specific sous-chef or a dish, getting information about sous-chefs at restaurants or their menus would be necessary for your purpose.
+As we’ve mentioned above, in our example with the restaurant.
+If you are looking for a restaurant with a specific sous-chef or a dish, getting information about sous-chefs at restaurants or their menus would be necessary for your purpose.
 If, however, you’re looking for a good place to eat in the vicinity, the name of the sous-chef would be data noise, because it would mean absolutely nothing to you.
 Data noise can be incomplete information, inconsequential data, anomalous bits, and information that can’t be identified.

 As you can see, 43, in this case, was an anomaly, but if this data noise isn’t taken out of consideration, the results are not correct.
-As you can see, if one person is getting more money than the three other combined, then the average would be considerably skewed.
+As you can see, if one person is getting more money than the three others combined, then the average would be considerably skewed.
 If that anomalous salary is taken out of the calculations, then the average becomes much more realistic.

 Training ML Model

-Once you’ve sorted out the purpose of the machine learning technology for your particular business and understood what kind of information you’d like to collect, it’s time to actually train your machine learning model.
+Once you’ve sorted out the purpose of the machine learning technology for your particular business and understood what kind of information you’d like to collect, it’s time actually to train your machine learning model.
 There is no need to reinvent the wheel these days, because there are numerous tools available for it, including TensorFlow, Valohai, PyTorch, Apache Spark, and many others.

-When to Use Machine Learning: Machine Learning Algorithms and Their Use Cases
+When To Use Machine Learning: Machine Learning Algorithms and Their Use Cases

 - Self-driving cars from Google – that’s machine learning.